How Wood: Amenities

-There are two schools, one outlying and one on the main street which has three listed buildings; the main street is a by-road to St Albans as it is from Bricket Wood only.
-The listed buildings are at Grade II and are Park Cottage, The Homestead and Orchard Cottage.
-Burstone Manor Farm is a pretty farm with mainly plant nurseries and some fisheries between the village and Chiswell Green - it is at the higher Grade II* and is a much older timber frame building, some of it 12th century, the remainder of it 15th and 17th century with new casements and with a moat., between the housing estates and Burstone Manor Farm are the smaller remains of How Wood and the larger Birch Wood.
+There are two schools, one outlying and one on the main street.
+How Wood has its own primary school, How Wood Primary School and Nursery.

+The main street is a by-road to St Albans as it is from Bricket Wood only.The main street has three listed buildings,at Grade II: Park Cottage, The Homestead and Orchard Cottage.
+Burstone Manor Farm has mainly plant nurseries and some fisheries between the village and Chiswell Green - it is at the higher Grade II* and is a much older timber frame building, some of it 12th-century, the remainder of it 15th- and 17th-century, with new casements and a moat.
+Between the housing estates and Burstone Manor Farm are the smaller remains of How Wood and the larger Birch Wood.

 Park Street and St Albans offer nearby eateries and bars, several adjoining the rather pure river Ver which is opposite Park Street Village and has the closest watercress beds to London.

 Transport

 The village is served by How Wood railway station on the Abbey Line, linking it with St Albans Abbey and Watford Junction.

-How Wood has its own primary school, How Wood Primary School and Nursery.